 Along with a gasfitter that only performs gas work and a plumber that can only perform gas work under the supervision of a fully licenced gasfitter, you then have a gas plumber.
 A gas plumber is an individual who holds a full licence as a plumber and as a gasfitter and can, therefore, perform both plumbing and gasfitting works without supervision.

 Therefore, as above, should you require gas and plumbing works, a gas plumber is ideal.
 A gas plumber has the qualifications to perform all the necessary works individually, which will save you money and the need for additional trades.

 A gasfitter and a plumber are distinctively different and should not be confused.
 An individual who is solely qualified as a gasfitter cannot provide plumbing services without holding a plumbing licence, but a plumber can perform some gasfitting.
 Looking at the two in terms of the services they provide, a gasfitter is someone that is licenced to perform only gas works.
 A plumber, on the other hand, is licenced to perform plumbing works including installation and maintenance of gas pipes and fittings, but only under the supervision of a qualified gasfitter.
 There are also gas plumbers, who are fully licenced to perform all gasfitting and plumbing works and hold a licence for each.

 If you need both gasfitting and plumbing services carried out, then you should look for a gas plumber.
 For this, look no further than iSpecialise.
 As a licenced gas plumber, we can take care of all your plumbing and gas needs, saving you time and money.

 We service the entire Auckland region and provide fixed up-front prices on all our services.
-Give our friendly office staff a call today on (07) 5627 0792 for enquiries, quotes or to book and of our gas or plumbing services.
+Give our friendly office staff a call today on 09-2322 895 to book one of our gas or plumbing services.